CALL FOR SPEAKERS 2020

-Link to video of a previous speaking engagement (1st 3 slides of a presentation) or pre-recorded example of your speaking ability.
+Link to video of a previous speaking engagement (1st 3 slides of a presentation) or pre-recorded example of your speaking ability (if available).
 If not available please record a brief introduction – no more than your name, job title, where you work and what your proposed topic is to be.
 Your submission will not be presented to the speaker panel without this.

 Details of published works (if any).

 The video should not necessarily be a professionally produced film but should rather be seen as an “elevator pitch” to enable our selection committee to determine your ability to address an audience eloquently and with confidence.Click edit button to change this text.

 Written papers are requested from all speakers but not mandatory.
 White papers are wholly encouraged however and highly sought after.
 Please indicate on the submission form if you are planning on providing a white paper if selected to speak.

 SPEAKER AWARDS WILL BE PRESENTED AT THE CLOSING OF THE CONFERENCE ON JUNE 24TH AS FOLLOWS: